jtlapp/electron-affinity/README.md

 - Main APIs are all asynchronous functions using Electron's `ipcRenderer.invoke`, while window APIs all use Electron's `window.webContents.send` and return no value.
 - Uses context isolation and does not require node integration, maximizing security.

 In short, this library implements IPC as remote procedure calls (RPC).
+For an overview of the library's inner workings, you might read [this article](https://javascript.plainenglish.io/electron-rpc-using-the-magic-of-typescript-9d24530ea8f1).

 > NOTE ON JAVASCRIPT: The library should work with plain JavaScript, but I have not tried it, so I don't know what special considerations might require documentation.